| Understanding

 2x2 stakes were needed; three stakes per tripod leg.
 In selecting the

-store, it is a good ideal to make certain they are
+stakes while at your home supply, or hardware store, it is a good ideal to make certain they are

-straight.
+straight and true.
 This means you will have to look down each side of the stake

 lengthwise to verify this.
 Chances are great that you will find many